Kevin Rose wisely said, “A team aligned behind a vision will move mountains.”

 What Is Team Alignment?

-Team alignment is defined as the process of arriving at a common understanding by which various employees across functions and departments communicate and collaborate in order to deliver specific organizational goals and objectives.
+Team alignment is arriving at a common understanding by which various employees across functions and departments communicate and collaborate to deliver specific organizational goals.

 Team alignment includes technology and human process convergence around delivering better products and services to customers.